 Las Vegas NV 89044

-It’s a crazy splurge starting at $269 for a 90-minute session, but here’s a unique outdoor playground where your family members ages 8+ can actually drive tractors, excavators, backhoes and heavy earth movers over and around huge sand dunes, to their heart’s content.
+It’s a crazy splurge starting at $269 for a 90-minute session… Yet, it’s a unique outdoor playground!Family members ages 8+ can actually drive tractors, excavators, backhoes and heavy earth movers over huge sand dunes, to their heart’s content.
 This is for those avid Bob-the-Builder kids who want to recall that time in their lives.

 Treasure Island